Ferenc Nyers

-Ferenc Nyers (also known as Étienne Nyers; born 3 March 1927) is a French retired professional footballer who played as a forward.
+Francois "Ferenc" Nyers (3 March 1927 – 10 July 2001), also known as Étienne Nyers, was a French professional footballer who played as a forward.
 He was active in France, Italy, Hungary and Colombia.

-Early life
+Background

 Nyers was born in Freyming-Merlebach, Moselle, France on 3 March 1927 to Hungarian immigrant parents.
-His older brother is fellow footballer István Nyers.
+His older brother was fellow footballer István Nyers.

+Nyers died in Le Grand-Bornand on 10 July 2001, at the age of 74.

 Career

 Nyers played club football with Strasbourg, Lazio, Hungaria FbC Roma, Junior Barranquilla and Saint-Étienne.